American Rescue Plan: Higher Education Emergency Relief Fund (HEERF III)

 Midland University continues to provide emergency financial aid grants to students whose lives have been impacted by the COVID-19 crisis, many of whom are facing financial challenges.

-In fall 2021, grants are being funded by the federal government through the Higher Education Emergency Relief Fund (HEERF) III, established by the American Rescue Plan (ARP).
+In Spring 2022, grants are being funded by the federal government through the Higher Education Emergency Relief Fund (HEERF) III, established by the American Rescue Plan (ARP).

 About the American Rescue Plan (HEERF III)

 The Higher Education Emergency Relief Fund III (HEERF III) is authorized by the American Rescue Plan (ARP) and was signed into law on March 11, 2021.
 The fund provides support to institutions of higher education to serve students and ensure learning continues during the COVID-19 pandemic.

 ARP funds are in addition to funds authorized by the Coronavirus Response and Relief Supplemental Appropriations Act, 2021 (CRRSAA), and the Coronavirus Aid, Recovery, and Economic Security (CARES) Act.
 These awards are separate from additional financial aid students may receive from Midland University.